denisugo/back_end_portfolio/README.md

 - /api/v1/users/:id/orders/:id

 This API doesn't apply any hash on passwords and other data.
 This is beacuse the project will not go to the production phase.

+# Pros & Cons

+## Cons

+- Not all constants were stored in config file
+- Query scripts doesn't provide proper check, if some SQL constrain rules are violeted.
+It just returns _undefined_ when an error is trown